jyleong/gatsby-jyleong/src/about/about.md

 ### Contact Me

 If you're a recruiter or just simply lookig to connect I can be reached email at [james.leong94@gmail.com](mailto:james.leong94@gmail.com)!
-Here is a copy of a traditional looking [resume](../assets/JYLResume.pdf).
+Or you can take a look at my [resume](/resume/).

 Perhaps we could work together!
 Discuss random ideas, ask questions around coding, Software Engineering or simply to connect. :)